codurance/site/_posts/2015-11-23-my-first-couple-of-months-at-codurance.md

 During this time I met a lot of people with various levels of experience and my interest and urge to learn more about the Java/JVM platform, Code Quality, Software Design, XP Practices, Software Craftsmanship, etc..., were on the rise and saw no end.
 And whilst attending these events I came across [Sandro](https://twitter.com/sandromancuso) and [Mash](https://twitter.com/mashooq), who were in those days hosting [LSCC](www.meetup.com/london-software-craftsmanship) events.
 I went to many of [LSCC](www.meetup.com/london-software-craftsmanship) events, especially liked the hands-on sessions (which are still my favourite).
 These events always took place in the evenings and sometimes during weekends, and in most instances organised at [Skillsmatter](https://skillsmatter.com/).

-I also noticed that many things I learnt at such events and conferences wouldn't always immediately recognised or accepted at the workplace.
+I also noticed that many things I learnt at such events and conferences wouldn't always be immediately recognised or accepted at the workplace.
 And moving to another work environment didn't always solve this problem fully.
-I found that I wasn't learning and applying what I wanted to from my peers and very few were really in tuned with what the community was about.
+I found that I wasn't learning and applying what I wanted to, from my peers and very few were really in tuned with what the community was about.
 So one fine day I decided to take charge of my career and make a serious decision and take up the Apprenticeship program offered by [Codurance](http://codurance.com/) and go through the process.

 I was urged to go this way after being inspired by [Sandro](https://twitter.com/sandromancuso)'s book: [The Software Craftsman](http://www.amazon.co.uk/books/dp/0134052501), attending all the [SoCraTes UK](http://socratesuk.org/) conferences, and meeting with developers who valued and took pride of their work namely their craft.

 ### Where we are just now

-It's now been nearly two months since I have been working for 'Codurance', a formidable force.
-And so its also about time that I share my experiences with my fellow mates and the community around me.
+It's now been nearly two months since I have been working for [Codurance](http://codurance.com/), a formidable force.
+And so it's also about time that I share my experiences with my fellow mates and the community around me.

 During my first few weeks at [Codurance](http://codurance.com/), I have been busy learning various things that have been chalked out for becoming a craftsman.